JohnSnowLabs/spark-nlp-workshop/products/emr/setup/README.md

 ### Spark-NLP for Healthcare in AWS EMR

 In this page, we explain how to setup Spark-NLP + Spark-NLP Healthcare in AWS EMR, using the AWS console.
+Also, You can create an EMR cluster automatically, you should follow [`this tutorial`](https://github.com/JohnSnowLabs/johnsnowlabs/blob/main/notebooks/create_emr_cluster.ipynb) to create EMR cluster automatically.

 This configuration is already ready-to-use for **EMR Notebooks**.

 ### Steps
 ## 1. Software